 Mindfulness lets us absorb the richness of the moment instead of going through life with half of our attention on the past or future or our own mental chatter.

 They say that you’ve 60,000 thoughts a day.
-Well some days I reckon I’m up at 80,000 so how was I ever going to get from that to 0?
-I resigned myself to the fact that mediation maybe wasn’t for me.
+Well some days I reckon I’m up at 80,000 so how was I ever going to get from that to zero?
+I resigned myself to the fact that maybe this wasn’t for me.

 I was missing the point.